Back to Blog

 Before writing any code or dragging nodes, map out what your workflow needs to accomplish.
 Ask yourself these questions:

 For example, a content production workflow might take a topic as input, generate copy with an LLM, create a matching image, and output both to a CMS.
-Each step maps to a single API call.
+Each step maps to a node in your workflow graph.
+Wireflow represents workflows as React Flow graphs with a hard limit of 100 nodes and 500 edges, which is more than enough for most production pipelines.
 For a hands-on look at this in action, check out the AI workflow builder feature page.

 Step 2: Choose Your API Endpoints